May 22nd, 2026

 Safety screens are an affordable alternative to security screens.
 This category can include screens such as our BasiX Safety Screens or traditional diamond grille screens.

 Many screens on the market claim to be “security” but in reality would be considered a safety, or barrier screen, only.
-The key difference is in the Australian Standard AS 5039 compliance mentioned earlier.
+The key difference is in the Australian Standard AS5039-2023 compliance mentioned earlier.
 Safety screens have not been tested or certified to this Standard and so are not able to be called a security screen.

 The biggest draw for safety screens is their price point.
 Many safety screens have features you’d expect from a security screen but at a lower price point, such as construction with premium quality materials and (when installed correctly) some safety screens can even be used as fall-safe screens.
 Barrier screens definitely have their place in the market and are a great option for those who simply need insect protection to be able to keep their doors and windows open in Summer.